 For more information on performing Revision Clean Up, see this dedicated article.

 By using the Lucene Binaries Cleanup task, you can purge lucene binaries and reduce the running data store size requirement.
-This is because the lucene’s binary churn will be re-claimed daily instead of the earlier dependency on a successful data store garbage collection run.
+Lucene’s binary churn is reclaimed daily instead of the earlier dependency on a successful data store garbage collection run.

 Though the maintenance task was developed to reduce Lucene related revision garbage, there are general efficiency gains when running the task: